What courses can I do after this?

 * Please note fees are subject to change.

+For Psychology, you will study the BTEC Certificate in Applied Psychology in year 1 and the Extended Certificate in year 2.
 The content of the Applied Psychology has been developed to include an exciting range of units that explore the vast world of psychology.
 Students will develop knowledge and understanding of key approaches and theories in psychology and apply these to issues relevant to contemporary society, for example lifestyle choices and unhealthy behaviours such as addiction.
 Students will learn about the types and characteristics of mental disorders, approaches to treatment, and the role of professionals in supporting and promoting mental health.
 In addition to exploring the scientific process in psychological research methodology through conducting your own psychological research project.

+For Criminology, you will study the Level 3 Applied Certificate in Criminology in year 1 and the Diploma in year 2.
 The content of the Criminology element of the study programme is for students who are interested in why people commit crime, different types of crimes and our perception of different crimes.
 Students will learn about the workings of our criminal justice system, bringing the accused to court, criminal theories and social control.

+For Law, you will study the BTEC Certificate in Applied Law in year 1 and the Extended Certificate in year 2.
 The content of the Applied Law element has been developed alongside legal professionals.
 Students will gain a strong understanding of key terminology related to the legal profession.
 The programme content areas include dispute solving in civil law, aspects of Tort, applying the law, investigating aspects of criminal law and the legal system.
 Applied Law includes the opportunity for students to develop the research, communication and critical-thinking skills valued by higher education.

 More about the course